Reds vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Jordan Montgomery (2-7) will take the mound for the Cardinals, his 13th start of the season.
+- The Cardinals will send Miles Mikolas (4-2) to the mound for his 14th start this season.

-- Montgomery will look to finish five or more innings for the third start in a row.
+- Mikolas has five starts in a row of five innings or more.

-- He has two appearances this season with zero earned runs allowed out of his 12 chances this season.
+- He has three appearances with no earned runs allowed in 13 chances this season.

 |Opponent